-Duke Chemistry is distinctive in many ways:
+Duke has a great Chemistry Department.
+And the best is yet to come.
+We are distinctive in many ways:

 Duke’s strengths have attracted excellent students who take advantage of the opportunities available both in Chemistry and across campus.
 A significant fraction are supported by outside fellowships and University-wide training grant programs, such as those in pharmacology or medical imaging.

 With publications in the world’s most respected journals and regular highlights in the national news media, Duke Chemistry faculty and students pursue an amazing range of cutting-edge research, detailed in the faculty pages on this site.

 Excellence in research is at the core of a good Chemistry department, but a truly outstanding one reflects a broader mission.
 Our undergraduate courses are taught by our most distinguished researchers and by extraordinary educators, and we use and develop the best teaching methods and course content for our students.
 Graduate students are an active part of this mission, and they often organize new courses (through our Future Faculty program) and participate in our strong outreach programs.
 Not surprisingly, our students and faculty alike have been recognized with numerous university teaching, service, and mentoring awards.